8f4e

 All variables in 8f4e are inherently public, with no option to modify visibility.

-Also, it's not memory safe, pointers can point to anything within the memory space of the program, but the wires help developers to find where their pointers are pointing.
+8f4e is not memory-safe, pointers can point to anything within the memory space of the program, but the visual wires help developers to find where their pointers are pointing.

 ...